 Rec Recommendation R1 Comply with the requirements of FRS9 in accounting for pooled budget arrangements.
 R2 Restate prior year figures only where there is a material change in accounting policy or to correct a fundamental error.
-DO Poviow the pature and equal of the errors identified during the audit and eaneider

 R3 Review the nature and cause of the errors identified during the audit and consider how errors could be minimised further in the future.